 - Parks Plan 2025.
 Adopted in 2012, this plan highlights the overwhelming importance of these natural areas to the community through their outreach programs.

-It’s time for Lake Oswego citizens to codify legal protections guaranteeing these natural areas can never be developed upon, keeping Lake Oswego’s legacy as the Tree City intact for generations to come.
+It’s time for Lake Oswego citizens to codify legal protections guaranteeing these natural areas can never be developed upon without voter approval, keeping these natural habitats available for generations to come.
 It’s the right thing to do!

-Our prospective initiative enhances Chapter X with additional limitations, additional natural areas and open spaces, and provide a vehicle to include more parks in the future.
+Measure 3-568 enhances and expands Chapter X with additional development limitations, additional natural areas and open spaces, and provides pathways to include more natural parks in the future — should our community choose.

-The revised Chapter X defines a “Nature Preserve” and those parks subject to that definition.
+The enhanced Chapter X explicitely defines a “Nature Preserve” and those parks subject to that definition.
 Nature Preserves are subject to the following allowed and prohibited sensible development limitations compatible with natural habitats: